chuentsangjobs/clearbank-techtest-2025/README.md

 1. Write some tests to capture the main logic of payment service before attempting refactor

 ## TODOs
-Given more time I would have written unit tests for each validation strategy class whilst refactoring out tests in PaymentServiceTests.cs
+Given more time I would have refactoring out tests in PaymentServiceTests.cs so we don't duplicate strategies unit testing